 How do you know if your old-time radio has permanent magnet speakers?
 Check the back of the speaker.
 If it has 2 or 3 wires going to the speaker, it’s a permanent magnet speaker.

 Ryan sells these on his site.
-Ryan used his electrical engineering skills and designed these amps specifically for vintage radio mods.
+He used his electrical engineering skills and designed these amps specifically for vintage radio mods.
 They should work with most types of old radios.
-You can buy the amps pre-built for $26.
-Select “Pre-built kit” when you check out.
-If you’re feeling particularly handy, you can buy the kit and put the amp together yourself.
-The unassembled kit is $20.
-And of course if you’re super handy with electronics, you can experiment with designing your own amp.
+There’s one that has a stereo connection and bluetooth and another that’s cheaper and just has a stereo connection.
+Of course if you’re super handy with electronics, you can experiment with designing your own amp.

 12 Volt Power Supply